OfficeDev/VBA-content/VBA/Office-VBA-Reference.md

 # Office VBA Reference

-The Office Visual Basic for Applications (VBA) reference enables you to use programming to extend Office applications.
+Office Visual Basic for Applications (VBA) is an event-driven programming language that enables you to extend Office applications.